 However, on 1 June 2012 Betfair suffered a severe setback with regard to their US plans, when the

-Thoroughbred Owners of California (TOC) said that they had decided to defer a vote on the introducction of betting exchanges in the state until 2013.
+Thoroughbred Owners of California (TOC) said that they had decided to defer a vote on the introduction of betting exchanges in the state until 2013.
 The TOC said;

 In its preliminary results for the 12 months ended 30 April 2012 Betfair said;

-Betfair's march into Europe has been curtailed somewhat, by both cultural and regulatory barriers and high taxation,in those countries where it has been allowed it to operate.
+Betfair's march into Europe was curtailed by high cultural and regulatory barriers and high punitive taxation policies,in those countries where it was allowed it to operate.

 On 17 December 2009, The Attorney General of the European Court, Yves Bot, give a not unexpected ruling in the case of Betfair and Ladbrokes gainst the Dutch state monopoly De Lotto.

 Bot essentially reconfirmed (again) that providing a State's gambling policy is designed to protect consumers through the prevention of fraud, and providing that the measures taken to achieve this are proportional, then the state is entitled to pursue a monopoly solution.

 Moreover, he concluded that the monopoly provider may introduce new games and enage in the advertising of them, providing that measures were put in place that took account of the potential for gambling addiction.
 Bot also said that a member state was not obligated to recognise licences which betting operators had acquired in other European countries, regardless of the merit of such licences.